April 1, 2025

 • Start recording.

 For example, Windows 10 and 11 devices come with the Clipchamp video editor while Mac computers have iMovie.
-Both programs let you record in slow-mo or turn a pre-recorded video into a slow motion video.
+Both programs let you record in slow-mo or convert a pre-recorded video into a slow motion video.

 To make a slow-mo video in Clipchamp (Windows):